mollykmcglone/Movie-ticket/README.md

-<<<<<<< HEAD
-# Cakebook
+# Movie-ticket

 #### By Molly McGlone

 ## Description

-This application is a demonstration of constructors and prototypes using JavaScript to create an app to keep track of important cake tasting data.
+This application is a demonstration of constructors and prototypes using JavaScript.
+The app asks users for information about themselves and the movie they want to see, then creates a customized movie ticket and price based on the user input.

 ## Setup

-Install Cakebook by cloning this repository.
+Install Movie-ticket by cloning this repository.

 ## Technologies Used